Bob Newton (footballer, born 1956): Later career

 After his return to Hartlepool, Newton struggled with illness and injury and was limited to two goals in 11 league matches before being loaned to Stockport County and subsequently released.
 He finished his Football League career at Bristol Rovers in 1987.
 He then played for the Cyprus-based AEP Paphos and Hong Kong's Eastern and Lai Sun, before returning to England.
 He later played for several non-League clubs, including Goole Town, Boston United, Alfreton Town and Oakham United.

-Style of play

-Newton was a strong and determined forward.

 Post-retirement

 Since retiring, Newton has been involved in various charity causes.
 He operated a mobile cafe near Chesterfield for many years.
 He started a footballing coaching franchise called Schools Football Initiative (SFI) and hosted a radio show in Chesterfield.
 In December 1986, seven years after being sent to prison for causing death by reckless driving, he pleaded guilty to reckless driving and was banned from driving for five years and given a suspended prison sentence after speeding through red lights at speeds of 85 mph in Chesterfield whilst twice the legal limit for alcohol.
 He later worked as a lorry driver before he was again caught drunk driving and handed a 12-month driving ban in December 2007.
 His son, Lee, was a trainee at Chesterfield.
+He also has a daughter.